Edman created the malware after leaving the Tor project and the FBI used it to deanonymize the Tor network users.

 In the Operation Torpedo sting, the FBI made use of this malware to identify the deep web users.

-The FBI also deployed the Torsploit malware on a deep web portal that offered child pornography.
+The FBI also deployed the Torsploit malware on a deep web portal that offered child exploitation.

 FBI agents operated by packing the deep web deanonymizing software developed by Edman within a Flash file and placing it on the site.